Welcome to today's edition of the Rush 24-7 podcast.

 So we got no reach across the aisle types on this issue.

-There's no, you know that whole reach across the aisle thing that uh that these uh so-called moderate, nonpartisan, maverick type congressmen are prone to, the old twitchy reach across the aisle itis.
+There's no, you know, that whole reach across the aisle thing that these so-called moderate, non-partisan, maverick-type congressmen are prone to, the old twitchy reach across the aisle itis.

-It's the uh where you where you start your hand starts twitching to reach across the aisle and join with the Democrats.
+It's the way your hand starts twitching to reach across the aisle and join with the Democrats.

-It's the I believe it's the only illness that is not covered with uh Obamacare.
+I believe it's the only illness that is not covered with Obamacare.

 There's no known cure for it.